Recreation

 - Details

-The route taken on the walk will depend on the weather and the condition of the trails.
-The walk should last between one and a half and two hours.
+The route taken on the walk will depend on the condition of the trails.
+The hike should last between one and a half and two hours.

 Sturdy shoes, a hat and water are also suggested.